mj00714/project-3-ski-tracker/README.md

 # Proposal / Overview

 For our third project, we're seeking to build on the material we've covered in the last few modules.
-We're aiming to create a visualization that will display ski resorts along with their recent snowfall metrics.
+We're aiming to create a visualization that will display ski resorts along with their forecasted snowfall.

 ### Data
 We're utilizing RapidAPI to pull a list of 148 ski resorts (satisfying the project requirement of 100+ records).
 There are two different views of the resort data- a basic and detailed view.
 We'll leverage the basic view to avoid paying for API usage.